 - Room Temperature: Room temperature butter is essential.
 If the dough is too sticky, your butter may have been too soft.
 Room temperature butter is actually cool to the touch.
 Room temperature egg is preferred so it’s quickly and evenly mixed into the cookie dough.

 - Flavors: I love flavoring this cookie dough with 1/2 teaspoon almond extract as listed in the ingredients above.
 For lighter flavor, use 1/4 teaspoon.
 Instead of the almond extract, try using 1 teaspoon of maple extract, coconut extract, lemon extract, or peppermint extract.
 Or add 1 teaspoon pumpkin pie spice or ground cinnamon.
-Along with lemon extract, you can also add 1 Tablespoon lemon zest.
+If using lemon extract, you can also add 1 Tablespoon lemon zest.

 - Icing: Use royal icing or my easy cookie icing.
 See post above to read about the differences.